Five Years …

 A trusted driver, I negotiated corners in cool control.
 In heavy traffic across a busy city, we contended with road works and stupid driving.
 At one point, I started barking fruity advice at other drivers.
 Half-forgotten expletives burst from emotional lips.
 Goodness, did a speed camera flash?

 As part of this exquisite dance, my emotions rose.
 Please, God, make everything okay.
 A drawn-out wail from the back eased, soothed by a gentle baritone murmur.
 We turned right onto the key main road, and the ***** Council had dug it up.
 Detour.
 Frustrated wrath.
 Intemperate words.
-Calm down—my job is a safe delivery.
+Calm down—my job is safe delivery.

 Right turn.
 Right Place?